hallzy/dotfiles/README.md

   * [vim-signature](https://github.com/hallzy/vim-signature)
   * [vim-visualMarks](https://github.com/iago-lito/vim-visualMarks)

-There Are also some plugins that are not from a github link:
+There Are also some plugins that are not from a Github link:
   * vmath.vim
   * dragvisuals.vim
   * vis.vim